 9. Stop Multitasking

 A lot of people pride themselves in their ability to multitask.
-While this is a valuable skill, constantly dividing your attention between several tasks can do a number on your attention span.
+While this is a valuable skill, constantly dividing your attention between several tasks can worsen a short attention span.

 When you feel yourself starting to slip, stop multitasking for a moment.
 Force yourself to slow down and focus.
 Some days, you’re just not going to have the attention span to tackle multiple projects effectively at the same time.
 It’s OK in those moments to take one task at a time.